 1960, Architect: E. Stewart Williams

 Williams was an architect of many important buildings in Palm Springs, including the Santa Fe Savings Bank Building which currently houses the Palm Springs Architecture and Design Museum.
-This quintessential home in the Deepwell area of Palm Springs was designed by Williams, with interiors by designer Arthur Elrod.
+This quintessential home in the Deepwell area of Palm Springs, never before on tour, was designed by Williams, with interiors by designer Arthur Elrod.
 This “small masterpiece,” incorporates innovative fortress-like engineering, usually applied to Williams’ commercial designs.
 The home has since been sensitively renovated by the current owner.

 1958, Architect: William F. Cody